 Q. If CPTA approves a CE course, does that mean CPTA endorses the course?
 A. No. CPTA approval of a course means that the course meets the minimum standards set forth by the Physical Therapy Board of California and CPTA’s Education Committee.

 Q. What constitutes commercial product promotion?
-A.The following scenarios are considered promotion of a commercial product which will end in CPTA not approving the course:
+A.The following scenarios are considered promotion of a commercial product which will end in CPTA not approving the course.
+The scenarios include, but are not limited to:

 The purpose of the course is to train the participant on how to use a product unique to the course sponsor's company